Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Warning
 If a program needs continuing access to the contents of the array returned by str(), the program must copy the array returned by c_str.

+## Advice: Use Library Types Instead of Arrays
+Pointers and arrays are surprisingly error-prone.<br>
+Part of the problem is conceptual: Pointers are used for low-level manipulations and it is easy to make bookkeeping mistakes.<br>
+Other problems arise because of the syntax, particularly the declaration syntax used with pointers.<br>
+Modern C++ programs should use `vector`s and iterators instead of built-in arrays and pointers, and use `string`s rather than C-style array-based character `string`s.